Go To Top Go Up Go Back Go Forward

 Subroutine FMSOV is used to open a file used to supply FMS with vector data.

 The FMS Parameter IEXIST determines if FMS creates a new file or uses an existing file.
-If you know your are using an existing file (IEXIST=1), the parameters NUMEQ, IDTYPE and NUMVEC are not used and you can specify dummy arguments.
+If you know you are using an existing file (IEXIST=1), the parameters NUMEQ, IDTYPE and NUMVEC are not used and you can specify dummy arguments.
 If you might use an existing file or create a new one (IEXIST=2), the values specified for NUMEQ, IDTYPE and NUMVEC must match the existing file described by LUX(25).
 In both cases (IEXIST > 0), you must supply the file attribute list LUX(25) that was used to initially create the file.

 If you are only processing one vector, it is probably better to allocate it in memory (unless you need to save it between jobs).
 You can create a vector file in memory by setting the INCORE parameter before calling this subroutine or by calling FMSOV2.